-Tax Planning Some buyers may be eager to establish residency and need to move quickly to enjoy the majority of the year in Nevada and vesting their interests here.
-Tax incentives for Buyers can justify paying more for a home when they are up against the clock to make their move.
+Tax Planning Some buyers may be eager to establish residency and need to move quickly to take advantage of tax incentives.
+Nevada tax perks for example, can justify paying more for a home when a buyer is up against the clock to make their move.

 January is the Biggest Transfer Month More corporate moves happen during the month of January than at any other month of the year.
 Corporate transferees, who need to buy a house now, may not wait until spring.